-Except for the acquisition of the 50% member interests in CCEH, these acquisitions were accounted for under the purchase method of accounting in accordance with SFAS No. 141 and the purchase prices were allocated based on the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition.
+Except for the acquisition of the 50% member interests in CCEH, the acquisitions discussed above were accounted for under the purchase method of accounting in accordance with SFAS No. 141 and the purchase prices were allocated based on the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition.
 The acquisition of the 50% member interest in CCEH was accounted for under the equity method of accounting in accordance with APB Opinion No. 18, through November 30, 2006.
 The acquisition of 100% of Transwestern has been accounted for under the purchase method of accounting since the acquisition on December 1, 2006.

-The following table presents the allocation of the acquisition cost to the assets acquired and liabilities assumed based on their fair values for these acquisitions described above occurring during the period ended February 28, 2007, net of cash acquired:
+The following table presents the purchase accounting allocation of the acquisition cost to the assets acquired and liabilities assumed based on their fair values for these acquisitions described above occurring during the period ended February 28, 2007, net of cash acquired:

-Midstream and Intrastate Transportation and Storage Acquisitions Transwestern Propane Acquisitions
+Midstream and Intrastate Transportation and Storage Acquisitions (Aggregated) Transwestern Acquisition Propane Acquisitions (Aggregated)

-A (Aggregated) Acquisition (Aggregated)

 Accounts receivable \$ - \$ 20,101 \$ 108

 Inventory 43

-Prepaid and other current assets - 12,602 25
+Prepaid and other current assets 47,656 12,602 25

-Property, plant, and equipment 47,656 1,254,968 9,222
+Property, plant, and equipment 23,015 1,254,968 9,222

-Intangibles and other assets 23,015 133,880 475
+Intangibles and other assets 133,880 475

 Goodwill 115,224 735

 Total assets acquired 70,671 1,536,775 10,608

 Accounts payable (7,432)

 Customer advances and deposits (26)

 Accrued and other current liabilities (32,762)

 Short-term debt (paid in December 2006) (13,000)

 Long-term debt (519,377) (316)

-Other long-term obligations (10,097)
+Other long-term oblications (10,097)

 Total liabilities assumed (582,668) (342)

 Net assets acquired \$ 70,671 \$ 954,107 \$ 10,266

 The purchase price for the acquisitions has been initially allocated based on the estimated fair value of the assets acquired and liabilities assumed.
 The Transwestern allocation was based on the preliminary results of independent appraisals.
 The purchase price allocations have not been completed and are subject to change.
-We expect to complete the allocations by the first quarter of fiscal year 2008.
+We expect to complete the allocations during the first quarter of fiscal year 2008.